 Department Liaison Reports:

 Town Hall – Tricia reported that more delinquent taxpayers have either paid their taxes or have created payment plans.
 She asked if the message board or blackboard connect could be used to remind people that taxes are due in November.
-Tricia thanked Terry and Angel for locating and sending the herbicide legal ad to the applicator so he could have in hand when he did the spraying.
+Tricia thanked Terry and Angel for locating and sending the herbicide legal advertisement to the applicator so he could have it in hand when he did the spraying.
 Joe Judd is finalizing the election schedule.
 Tricia will be taking the first amendment audit class.

 Emergency Management – The table top exercise will be taking place on Thursday, Oct.
 24. It will be a chance to look at procedures and discover any holes in the plan.